rmrector/script.artwork.beef/README.md

 ### Usage

 Install it.
 Tada!
-It's a work in progress, so there are all sorts of things that can still go wrong, but that is the idea.
+It will automatically run after library updates, grabbing extended artwork for new items.
 The automatic operation is handled by a service that watches for library updates.
-You can also run it from Program add-ons to trigger the automatic process for new or all items.
-To select specific artwork for individual media items install the context item "Select artwork to add", and "Add missing artwork" to add all configured artwork.
+You can also run it from Program add-ons to trigger the automatic process for new or all items; a currently running process can also be canceled here.
+Finally, to select specific artwork for individual media items, install the context item "Select artwork to add", and add all configured artwork with "Add missing artwork".
 After installation, these context items are in the context menu for movies, series, and episodes, under "Manage...".

-The first run and then roughly every two months it will process all items.
-This takes some time, as it will hit the web services for most items.
+The first run and then roughly every two months it will process all items still missing artwork, in case new artwork has been submitted to the web services.
+This may take some time, if many items are missing some artwork.

 Episode fanart requires using a scraper that grabs the TheTVDB ID for each episode, like the standard TheTVDB scraper.
 Automatically adding episode fanart must be enabled per series through the add-on settings, as they add a bundle of new API calls to The Movie Database and just aren't available for many series.

+There are add-on settings to specify exactly which types of artwork and how many to download automatically.

 ### Skin support